-- The District has collaborated with its employee union and the Sonoma Valley Volunteer Firefighters Association to create opportunities to reduce ongoing operational costs. - > The District continues to be successful with grant acquisition and will continue to pursue grants as a means of improving services and enhancing the safety of its personnel. - > The District and the City of Sonoma have negotiated sharing of costs and revenues for service provided by the District to the City or to City residents. - > The District has developed reserve policies to meet future financial needs such as Capital Replacement and Other Post Employment Benefit (OPEB) costs. - > The District is actively involved in a countywide project to improve Fire Services and has received reimbursements from the County for lost historical revenue and services. - > The District has successfully secured grant funding from the County of Sonoma to help develop a Chipper program in the ongoing efforts to mitigate fire hazards. - ➤ The District worked closely with the County and was successful at implementing Fire Impact Fees which took effect July 1, 2021 and we have been successful at collecting fees to date through the County. - The District has been able to implement a Fire Inspector position allowing more efficiency and timely service in our Fire Prevention Division for the preservation of safety within our community. - The District entered into an agreement contract for staffing service with Kenwood Fire Protection District in order to help aid in providing adequate staffing for their constituents.
+- The District continues to be successful with grant acquisition and will continue to pursue grants as a means of improving services and enhancing the safety of its personnel. - > The District and the City of Sonoma have negotiated sharing of costs and revenues for service provided by the District to the City or to City residents. - ➤ The District has developed reserve policies to meet future financial needs such as Capital Replacement and Other Post Employment Benefit (OPEB) costs. - ➤ The District is actively involved in a countywide project to improve Fire Services and has received reimbursements from the County for lost historical revenue and services. - ➤ The District worked closely with the County and was successful at implementing Fire Impact Fees which took effect July 1, 2021 and we have been successful at collecting fees to date through the County. - The District has been able to implement a Fire Inspector position allowing more efficiency and timely service in our Fire Prevention Division for the preservation of safety within our community. - The District entered into an agreement contract for staffing service with Kenwood Fire Protection District in order to help aid in providing adequate staffing for their constituents and improving our overall system capacity within our service area.